Eboreg/de-googling/README.md

 $ sudo systemctl daemon-reload
 ```

-I guess you could (and probably should) also do it sudo-less, but this is how I did it.
-It works quite fine, but you may want to pop in every now and then and run `sudo mega-sync` just to check so everything is running.
-And if `mega-cmd-server` is hogging all the CPU, which unfortunately happens sometimes, just run `sudo systemctl restart mega-cmd` and it should be fixed.
+I guess you could (and probably should) also do it sudo-less (i.e. by putting the `.service` file in `~/.config/systemd/user/` instead, skipping all the `sudo`'s and doing every `systemctl` call with `--user`), but this is how I did it.
+It works quite fine, but you may want to pop in every now and then and run `sudo mega-sync` (or just `mega-sync` for the sudo-less version) just to check so everything is running.
+And if `mega-cmd-server` is hogging all the CPU, which unfortunately happens sometimes, just run `sudo systemctl restart mega-cmd` (or `systemctl --user restart mega-cmd` ...) and it should be fixed.
 (Before, it would also literally _fill my entire disk_ with logs on those occations; hence the `LogLevelMax=5`.)

+#### Update 2024-12-15

+If you really want to mount Mega directories locally, I guess [Rclone](https://rclone.org/) looks like the best bet.
+I haven't done any deep dive into it yet, though.

 ## Software keyboard